Course Content and Outcome Guide for BIT 181

 - Special Fee:

 Course DescriptionProvides an overview and analysis of various Bioscience Technology work environments including research, development, and manufacturing.
 Covers career options, pathways, and development of skills that are needed for identification and procurement of entry level positions, education, and training opportunities in the bioscience field.
 Includes portfolio development and refinement of job search, resume writing and interview skills.
 Participation in field trips is essential.
-Prerequisite/concurrent: BIT 105, BIT 107, and BIT 109 or instructor permission.
+Prerequisites/concurrent: BIT 105, BIT 107, and BIT 109 or instructor permission.
 Recommended: completion or concurrent enrollment in BIT 125.

 Addendum to Course Description

 This course is intended to be a companion course to BIT 110.
 While BIT 110 focuses on technical content, bringing industry representatives in to provide real-world context, this course takes the student on a journey through several bioscience companies, both virtually and physically, to investigate the variety of applications of bioscience in our local industry.